misiektoja/instagram_monitor/CONTRIBUTING.md

 ## Before contributing

 Open an issue or a [discussion](https://github.com/misiektoja/instagram_monitor/discussions) before starting substantial work, so an approach is agreed before you write it.
+[SUPPORT.md](SUPPORT.md) lists where usage questions and bug reports belong.
 Suspected vulnerabilities go through [SECURITY.md](SECURITY.md), never a public issue.

 Contribute only code you have the right to license under GPL-3.0-or-later.